Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Experiments

-We report comparison against supervised methods in Tab \ref{tab:main result2}.
-PnP-OVSS + BLIP$_{\text{Flickr}}$ outperforms 5 out of 7 methods on Pascal VOC, as well as every baseline except MaskCLIP+ on Pascal Context and COCO stuff.
+We report comparisons against supervised methods in Tab \ref{tab:main result2}.
+PnP-OVSS + BLIP$_{\text{Flickr}}$ outperforms 5 out of 7 methods on Pascal VOC, 1 out of 2 methods on Pascal Context and 2 out of 6 methods on COCO stuff.
 As these baselines benefit from dense supervision, the results further demonstrate the strengths of PnP-OVSS.